chehanr/moodlescrapr/README.md

 ### Prerequisites:
 Run `pip install -r "requirements.txt"`

-If using `moodlescrapr3.py` you must have `wget` installed and placed your `PATH` or placed inside the directory/ ENV.
+If you're using `moodlescrapr3.py` you must have `wget` installed and placed in your `PATH` or placed inside the directory/ ENV.

  *Note:*  Make sure to have all week containers in the moodle expanded before running this script.